hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 See the `.` in front of the selector in the CSS code?
 That's how to select a class.

 _em units_: We set the `font-size` of the emphasis paragraph to `1.5em`. `em` units are a relative unit, meaning it depends on the font size of its parent.
 So by specifying 1.2, we are saying that `.introduction-text` elements should have a font _1.2 times bigger_ than its container.
+There are also _rem_ units (**root** em), which are in terms of the font size at the root of the website.

 ---